 Eventually, with hard work, determination, and perseverance, I have managed to find all the puzzles I needed to build a final piece – portrait with impact.

-Today, I can finally share with you, my personal list of the top 10 things that you need to know in order to create perfect fine art portraits.
+Today, I can finally share with you, my personal list of top 10 things that you need to know in order to create the perfect Fine Art portraits.

 Firstly, I need to explain what Fine Art Photography is.